Some commonly asked questions by prospective members:

 Wives, partners and members of the family are encouraged to support the Choir.
 Everyone is welcome to attend any of the Choir functions, including those where overnight stays are required.
-The Choir has an active Support Group, which greatly assists in fund raising, and provides administrative and sales support at concerts.
+They are also welcome to assist in fund raising, and provides administrative and sales support at concerts.

 WHAT COSTS ARE INVOLVED?